VaibhavSinha1908/CalculateWeekdaysApi/README.md

 # CalculateWeekdaysApi

-This is an Asp.Net Core 3.1 WebAPI for Calculating the Weekdays for given valid date range.
+This is an Asp.Net Core 3.1 REST WebAPI for Calculating the Weekdays for given valid date range.
 The API is meant to calculate the working days while excluding the start and end date, and all the weekends and public holidays.

 ### Scope of the API.
 The API is meant to calculate the working days or weekdays between a given date range in the format of (dd/mm/yyyy).
 The API does not maitain user state and hence is stateless.
 The API calls another third party API to get the valid *national holiday list for Australia*.
 This 3rd Party API used here is: https://getfestivo.com/.